Matt Holmes (actor)

 Matthew Holmes (born 17 July 1976 in Albury, New South Wales, Australia) is an Australian actor.

 Education

 Holmes attended Newington College (1981–1993).
 He gained an Advanced Diploma in Acting at the Actors College of Theatre and Television.

 Career

-Holmes was one of the main characters in Sea Patrol's 2007–2011 seasons.
-His character is Petty Officer Chris Blake, the Coxswain of a fictional Royal Australian Navy Patrol Boat.
+Holmes played one of the main characters in Sea Patrol's 2007–2011 seasons – Petty Officer Chris Blake, the Coxswain of a fictional Royal Australian Navy Patrol Boat.
 He made his first appearance in the first season (2007), and remained on the show until its series end.
-He appeared in twenty-one episodes, with the finale being broadcast in June 2011.
+He appeared in sixty-eight episodes, with the finale being broadcast in June 2011.

 He appeared as Constable Matthew "Matt" Graham on the Seven Network Australian police drama series Blue Heelers.

 Holmes is also recognised for appearing in two television ads – one for the website seek.com.au and the other for the Victoria and Queensland Government's Drink-Driving campaign.
-He also appears in the Working Like a Machine?
+He also appears in the "Working Like a Machine?"
 Kit Kat ad.